jamesascarter/FAAST2/README.md

     > james = Passenger.new
 ```

-Once these have been created you can then use the methods specified in my code to allow passenegr to topup travel credit, enter/leave stations and embark/alight trains.
+Once these have been created you can then use the methods specified in my code to allow passenger to topup travel credit, enter/leave stations and embark/alight trains.
 The passengers can also move from station to station of which you can create as many as you want.

+### Improvements

+* When passengers enter and leave the train I should iterate over the coaches in order to block remove them all.
+When dealing with lots of passengers it will make it much more efficient rather than removing one-by-one.

+* Ensure that passengers can only enter a train when it is present at the stationld. make a checker method that ensures train is at the station.